Launch

 Kotor Paragliding uses the highest known regular coastal tandem paragliding launch site in Montenegro: a fixed Lovcen-slope launch at 1256 m above sea level.

-Start high on the Lovcen slope, lift into the quiet air above the Bay, see St John Fortress and the Old Town below, then land near the bay shore by Small Beach.
+Start high on the Lovcen slope, lift into quiet air above the enclosed Bay, see St John Fortress and the Old Town below, then descend toward the shore by Small Beach.

 Kotor Paragliding uses the highest known regular coastal tandem paragliding launch site in Montenegro: a fixed Lovcen-slope launch at 1256 m above sea level.